Dedication of Vietnam Veterans Memorial

 Two years after this ceremony, the sculpture, The Three Soldiers or The Three Servicemen, was unveiled at the memorial.
 It depicts a Marine and two Army soldiers of different races.
 In 1993, another statue was added – the Vietnam Women’s Memorial.
 It depicts uniformed women, who mostly served as nurses, aiding a wounded soldier.
 Finally, in 2004, a memorial plaque was added “In memory of the men and women who served in the Vietnam War and later died as a result of their service.
 We honor and remember their sacrifice.”

-Presently, the names of 58,307 men and women listed as missing or killed in the Vietnam War are etched into the wall.
+Presently, the names of more than 58,000 men and women listed as missing or killed in the Vietnam War are etched into the wall.
 The memorial, maintained by the National Park Service, hosts over 3 million visitors each year and is listed on the National Register of Historic Places.